How To Become a Small-Engine Mechanic

 • Torque wrench

-How MMI Training Can Help You Become a Small-Engine Mechanic
+How MMI Training Can Help You Become a Small-Engine Mechanic1.1

 Some of the coursework offered at Motorcycle Mechanics Institute (MMI) won’t apply to a small-engine mechanic, but a lot of it will.
 Two- and four-stroke engine operation, fuel systems, diagnostic work, etc., will all prove to be very valuable after graduation.
-There are no set-in-stone career paths for MMI graduates; many graduate and go on to exciting and varied careers after completion of the program.1
+There are no set-in-stone career paths for MMI graduates, but many go on to exciting and varied careers after completion of the program.

 Train for a Career in Less Than a Year

-In MMI’s 48-week Motorcycle Technician Training program, you’ll learn the foundations of motorcycle, ATV, side-by-side and personal watercraft technology to prepare for a career as a motorcycle technician.7 To learn more, visit our program page and request information to talk with an admissions representative today.
+In MMI’s 48-week Motorcycle Technician Training program, you’ll be taught the foundations of motorcycle, ATV, side-by-side and personal watercraft technology to prepare for a career as a motorcycle technician.7 To learn more, visit our program page and request information to talk with an Admissions Representative today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.